GasparyanG/zao/README.md

 ```

 ## The End
-Programming languages are very interesting to use but I found myself more exited to implement them, so if you think that this kind of stuff interests you, then you should definitely checkout [CRAFTING INTERPRETERS](http://craftinginterpreters.com/), which was a huge motivation for me to create my own programming language.
+Programming languages are very interesting to use, but I found myself more exited to implement them, so if you think that this kind of stuff interests you, then you should definitely checkout [CRAFTING INTERPRETERS](http://craftinginterpreters.com/), which was a huge motivation for ZAO.

 I hope, that you learnt something and I wish you the best, bye.